Layout

 Pre-planning

 Before starting an agile project, organizations have to define project requirements, vision, and scope.
-Having a well-defined product management process and a product roadmap is also important in this step as it will guide product owners on the creation of the product backlog.
+Having a well-defined agile product management process and a product roadmap is also important in this step as it will guide product owners on the creation of the product backlog.

 In the pre-planning phase, the entire team is encouraged to participate to provide an accurate estimation of the project.
 Effective pre-planning for agile plans includes identifying business and technical requirements, forming agile teams with clear roles and responsibilities, and estimating the time and cost of completing the project as well as the sprint.